-- Provide assistance for the homeless and those at risk of becoming homeless through safe low-barrier shelter options, housing-first collaborations, and asso- - ciated supportive services.

-Improve access to affordable housing for low income and special needs households by partnering with interested developers to increase development of low-income and affordable housing in high opportunity areas, and by promoting the preservation and rehabilitation of existing affordable housing units. - Promote quality of life and neighborhood revitalization through improvements to current public infrastructure and facilities, and by closing ages in areas with aging, lower quality, or nonexistent public infrastructure and facilities.
+Provide assistance for the homeless and those at risk of becoming homeless through safe low-barrier shelter options, housing-first collaborations, and associated supportive services. • Improve access to affordable housing for low income and special needs households by partnering with interested developers to increase development of low-income and affordable housing in high opportunity areas, and by promoting the preservation and rehabilitation of existing affordable housing units.

-Provide services to low income and special needs households that develop human capital and improve quality of life. - Provide services to residents and housing providers to advance fair housing.
+Provide quality of life and neighborhood evaluation through improvements to current public infrastructure and facilities, and by closing gaps in areas with aging, lower quality, or nonexistent public infrastructure and facilities.
+Provide services to low\\\\\income and special needs households that develop human capital and improve quality of life.

-Plan and administer funding for community development, housing, and home-lessness activities with improved transparency, increased community involvement, and full compliance with federal regulations.
+Provide services to residents and housing providers to advance fair housing.
+Plan and administer funding for community development, housing, and home-lessness activities with improved transparency, increased community involve-ment, and full compliance with federal regulations.

-A Public Hearing will be held to request input about which eligible activities residents would like to see funded, and how those activities can be most effectively
+A Public Hearing will be held to request input about which eligible activities res-idents would like to see funded, and how those activities can be most effectively implemented